unageek/graphest/README.md

 ## Getting Started

-1. [Download the app](https://github.com/unageek/graphest/releases) (both for macOS and Windows)
+1. 📦 [Download the app](https://github.com/unageek/graphest/releases) available for both macOS and Windows.
-2. Copy and paste some of the [example relations](Examples.md), and voilà!
+2. 🎉 Copy and paste some of the [example relations](Examples.md), and voilà!

 ## Features

-- Plot arbitrary equations/inequalities
+- Plots arbitrary equations/inequalities
 - Never gives an incorrect result; if you find any relation plotted incorrectly, please [report it here](https://github.com/unageek/graphest/issues/new)
 - Cartesian and polar coordinates
 - Parametric relations